- Accommodation and Consideration Request Information Fall 21

 Counselling Services offers individualized appointments to help students work through personal struggles that may be impacting their academic performance.
 Counselling Services has also developed an on-line counselling guide to support faculty and staff working with students who are struggling.

-If you're not sure how to respond to students in distress please consult the Responding to Students In Distress handout developed by U of G Wellness services.
+If you're not sure how to respond to students in distress please consult the Responding to Students in Distress webpage developed by U of G Wellness services.
 This handout clearly outlines who best to contact for support, ways to talk to the student and who best to refer a student and when they are available.

 The Student Accessibility Services (SAS) can provide services and support for students with a documented learning or physical disability.
 They can also provide information about how to be tested for a learning disability.
 For more information, including how to register with the centre please see:

 Student Health Services is located on campus and is available to provide medical attention.